Bundles of spectra and algebraic K-theory: Model categories of parametrized spectra

-The category $\cI \sK/B$ is enriched and tensored over the category $\cI \sK$ of $\cI$-spaces with tensor given by the symmetric monoidal product $\boxtimes$.
-Similarly, the category $\sS_{B}$ of spectra over $B$ is enriched and tensored over the category $\sS$ of spectra with tensor the fiberwise smash product $\sma$ (May-Sigurdsson denote this by $\overline{\sma}$).
-The adjunction $(\Si_{B}, \Om_{B})$ respects the enrichments and tensoring, in the following sense. \begin{proposition} \begin{itemize} \item[(i)] Let $A$ be an $\cI$-space and let $Y$ be an $\cI$-space over $B$.
-There is a natural isomorphism of parametrized spectra over $B$
+The category $\sS_{B}$ of spectra over $B$ is enriched and tensored over the category $\sS$ of spectra with tensor the fiberwise smash product $\sma$.
+We use this structure to define parametrized module spectra.

-that satisfies the analogues of the associativity and unit diagrams for a monoidal natural transformation. \item[(ii)] Let $D$ be a spectrum and let $X$ be a parametrized spectrum over $B$.
-There is a natural transformation of $\cI$-spaces over $B$

-satisfying the analogues of the associativity and unit diagrams for a monoidal natural transformation. \end{itemize} \end{proposition}

-We now turn to parametrized module spectra.
 Let $R$ be a (non-parametrized) ring spectrum.
 We assume, once and for all, that $R$ is well-grounded, meaning that each $R(V)$ is well-based and compactly generated.
-An $R$-module over $B$ is a spectrum $N$ over $B$ with an associative and unital map of spectra over $B$
+An $R$-module over $B$ is a spectrum $N$ over $B$ with an associative and unital map of spectra $R \sma N \arr N$ over $B$.